22842219/SemanticParser4Graph/semantic_parser/README.md

             - module avail  # show available modules
             - module load java/11* # load java 11.*  to fit our neo4j-community-4.4.13
             - solved the ``py2neo.errors.ConnectionUnavailable`` issue.
 Please refer to line 43-54 in [this page](https://github.com/22842219/SemanticParser4Graph/blob/main/semantic_parser/kaya_scripts/text2cypher-kaya-prefix-tuning.slurm).
+- `13/02/2023`
+    - Updating the paper
+        - 1) to work out the loss function in a mathematical way together with input and output, (done!)
+        - 2) to work out how the prefix-tuning process is interacting with the evaluation process. (done!)

 ### :point_right: Submission Plan